Joey Lussick

-Joey Lussick (born 28 December 1995) is an Australian professional rugby league footballer who most recently played as a for the Parramatta Eels in the National Rugby League.
+Joey Lussick (born 28 December 1995) is a former Australian professional rugby league footballer who most recently played as a for the Parramatta Eels in the National Rugby League.

 He previously played for the Manly Warringah and the Parramatta Eels in the NRL, and the Salford Red Devils and St Helens in the Super League.

 Background

 Lussick was born in Freshwater, New South Wales, Australia.
 He is the younger brother of former Sea Eagles teammate Darcy Lussick the older brother of Freddy Lussick and son of former Sea Eagles player Jason Lussick.

 Lussick played his junior rugby league for the Beacon Hill Bears, and rugby union for Newington College and the Australian Schoolboys rugby league and union team before being signed by the Parramatta Eels.

 Playing career

 Early career

 In late 2013, Lussick played for the Australian Schoolboys.
 In 2014 and 2015, he played for the Parramatta Eels' NYC team.
 During 2015, he made a mid-season switch to the Sydney Roosters.
 In 2016, he graduated to the Roosters' Intrust Super Premiership NSW team, Wyong Roos.